bth-dipt-teaching/genai-policy/template.md

 > [!NOTE]
 > This is a template for course-level GenAI policies in higher education.
-> Its approachs is to walk through each course activity from a student perspective, tie it to the relevant learning outcomes (and later professional, where applicable), and derive concrete "Dos" and "Dont's" for AI use.
+> The approach is to walk through each course activity from a student perspective, tie it to the relevant learning outcomes (and later professional, where applicable), and derive concrete "Dos" and "Dont's" for AI use.
 > The point of policies following this template is not to be enforceable by examiners, but to be actionable for students and the _start_ of a conversation between students and teachers, not the _end_ of it.
 >
 > Make sure to fill in the placeholders, and then alter, add, remove parts to make the policy fit your course.